Business

 In September, Genesys International Corporation Limited, (“Genesys”) a Mumbai-based advanced mapping, survey and geospatial services company established a subsidiary in the Kingdom of Saudi Arabia (KSA).
 This strategic move coincides with a pivotal juncture in KSA’s infrastructure development, notably the NEOM project.
 The company has secured an order worth INR67 crores in Saudi Arabia.
 With this, the cumulative order wins in KSA totals INR76 crores.
 The Company has also recently concluded the indoor mapping of close to 24 airports in Saudi Arabia.

-Similarly, in August, Delhi based Beyond Imagination Technologies (BIT), blockchain/Web3.0 technology company, announced expansion plans into the Middle East region with the partnership with Aba’ad Alkhayal, a software company in Saudi Arabia.
+Similarly, in August, Delhi based Beyond Imagination Technologies (BIT), a blockchain/Web3.0 technology company, announced expansion plans into the Middle East region with the partnership with Aba’ad Alkhayal, a software company in Saudi Arabia.

 By 2030, Saudi Arabia aims to unleash the full potential of its citizens and resources, embracing digital transformation to forge a brighter, interconnected future for all.
 This ambitious path includes the transformation of the Kingdom into a fully digitized society, a beacon of technological advancement and innovation